 Khomeini denied and vetoed Rajavi’s candidacy for the Iranian presidential election.
 Khomeini’s reasoning was that Rajavi had opposed the national referendum on Iran’s new constitution, which established a theocratic government.
 Rajavi ran for a seat in Iran’s new Majlis (parliament), but lost the race after a discrepancy in the vote tally and election process.

-On July 29, 1981, Massoud Rajavi announced the formation of the National Council of Resistance of Iran.
+On July 29, 1981, Massoud Rajavi announced the formation of the National Council of Resistance of Iran(NCRI).
 He invited all democratic forces opposed to religious despotism to join the democratic alternative to the religious, terrorist dictatorship.

 When the mass arrests, imprisonments and executions of PMOI/MEK members began to accelerate by the mullah’s dictatorship, he was forced to leave Iran.
 Mr Rajavi travelled to Paris on board of an Iranian aircraft from a military base in Tehran.
 The extraordinary flight was organized by PMOI/MEK supporters within the Iranian Armed Forces.